douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 dask.local.get_sync(typetracer_graph, last_layer)
 ```

-Which computes for the last layer in the typetracer only graph.
+Which computes the last layer in the typetracer-only graph.
 We are
-just using Dask's local scheduler on the (slightly altered) task graph
+using Dask's local scheduler on the (slightly altered) task graph
-already stitched together by the user!
-This is where we are using
+which was already stitched together by the user!
+That is how we are
-dask-awkward to speed up dask-awkward.
+using dask-awkward to speed up dask-awkward.

 Going back to our example result: